gingray/ruby-graphql-subsctiption-client/readme.md

   # Assume that use ActionCable
   use GraphQL::Subscriptions::ActionCableSubscriptions, redis: Redis.new
   subscription(Types::SubscriptionType)
-  # remove other configs to not to distract attention
+  # other configs removed to not to distract attention
 end
 ```